 “I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

-It is because you don’t know How to List Social Media Skills on a Resume!
+It is because you don’t know how to list social media marketing skills on a Resume!

-You know how to build brands on social media skills.
+You know how to build brands using social media.
 You create compelling content, grow accounts, optimize paid campaigns, and analyze engagement data to improve performance.
-Yet, despite your skills, your resume isn’t standing out.
+Yet, despite these skills, your resume isn’t standing out.

-The problem?
-Simply listing social media skills on a resume isn’t enough.
-Employers and recruiters don’t just want to know what you can do—they want measurable proof of your impact.
-Hiring managers are scanning for:
+Simply listing social media skills on a resume isn’t enough – a compelling social media skills resume needs to demonstrate measurable impact.
+Employers and recruiters want quantifiable proof of your results.
+Hiring managers scan for:

 - Proven audience growth and maximized engagement metrics